Mambattiyan: Production

 It was first reported in September 2008, that Thiagarajan would remake Rajasekhar's 1983 film Malaiyoor Mambattiyan, with his son Prashanth portraying the lead role of a Robin Hood-esque figure.
 Meera Jasmine, Prakash Raj and Mumaith Khan were assigned roles shortly after, while the team also held talks with Kalabhavan Mani unsuccessfully for another role.
 The team began filming in early 2009, with Thiagarajan noting that apart from the plot, most features in the film would be different from the original.
 Prashanth put on weight for this film and the team shot in the forests of Tamil Nadu, Kerala and Karnataka.
 The team also filmed scenes in virgin locales across Orissa in the backdrop of waterfalls.

 By April 2010, production had been ongoing for fifteen months and the film was still incomplete.
 The team also announced that they were planning to bring in Mallika Sherawat to play a role depicted by Silk Smitha in the original, but it did not materialise.
 Thiagarajan approached Thaman to compose the film's music only after completing the film's shoot and asked him to retain two songs from the original film.
 Prashanth and Thiagarajan then briefly postponed the film and began work on another venture, the historical Ponnar Shankar, and subsequently released that film earlier than Mambattiyan.
 The film finally geared up for release in December 2011, more than three years after production began, when the son of a tribal leader called Mambattiyan filed a petition preventing the release of the film.
-He withdrew the claims shortly after, gaining an out of court settlement.
-Prior to the film's release, Thiagarajan considered a possible sequel to the venture, stating he would decide after seeing the audience's response.
+He withdrew the claims shortly after.